Healthy teeth and good oral hygiene come hand-in-hand, and both are important for everyone regardless of age – even in infants and young kids.

 At first, you will have to guide them until they can brush by themselves – at about age 7 or 8.

 Flossing is also advised to prevent tooth decay in-between teeth.
-This should be done once the teeth begin to touch each other.

-Professional Oral Health Care:
+Professional Oral Surgeon San Diego Health Care:

-Aside from at-home care, you should also take your kid to the dentist regularly as soon as the first baby tooth erupts or at age 1 – whichever comes first.
+Aside from at-home care, you should also take your kid to the dentist regularly.
+As soon as the first baby tooth erupts or at age 1 – whichever comes first.

-Even without tooth decay or other dental problems, dental visits are important for consultation and patient education as well as for availing preventive treatments such as cleaning, sealants, and topical fluoride application.
+Even without tooth decay or other dental problems, dental visits are important for consultation.
+And patient education as well as for availing preventive treatments such as cleaning, sealants, and topical fluoride application.

 Fluoride treatment on regular intervals may be necessary to make the teeth stronger and more resistant to tooth decay.